A Guide To Loans For People With A Bad Credit Score

 A guarantor loan: Loans like these eliminate lending risks, by getting a third party to back your loan repayments.
 Due to this reduced risk, the interest rates might be lower.
 However, you must find someone who is prepared to be your guarantor.

-Because people who have a bad credit history are charged higher rates for personal loans, it is particularly important to shop around to get a good deal.
-Although your choices are more limited when you have poor credit, comparing the prices of different lenders on price comparison websites will help you to find the cheapest possible loan.
+Because people who have a poor credit history are charged higher rates so it is particularly important to shop around to get a good deal.
+Although your choices are more limited, comparing the prices of different lenders on price comparison websites will help you to find the cheapest possible rate.

-Bad credit lenders must quote representative APRs for their loans.
+Lenders must quote representative APRs on all their advertisements.
 These are the rates that a minimum of fifty-one percent of people receives when applying, which gives you an indication of what the cost will be.

-Furthermore, it is vital only to apply for a loan if you believe that you can cope with the debt.
+Furthermore, it is vital only to apply only if you believe that you can cope with the debt.
 If there’s a good chance that you could encounter financial difficulties, you should seek assistance from a complimentary counselling service, like Step Change or Citizens Advice.